 Since the APF must be signed by a college or major advisor, please do not wait until the last minute to schedule an appointment with your college or major advisor.
 Your athletic academic advisor's appointments will also book up several weeks in advance.
 New freshmen and transfers should plan to do the APF early in October to avoid any potential eligibility problems.

 Missed Class Policy and Procedures

 - Student-athletes must speak with each instructor DURING THE FIRST WEEK OF CLASS to discuss all potential missed classes for the quarter due to travel and competition for their sport.
 DURING THE FIRST WEEK OF CLASS, all student-athletes who might be competing that quarter must receive written confirmation from each of their professors regarding how they may make up, not make up, or take early any quizzes, exams, or labs that will be missed due to scheduled competition.
-Blank copies of the Intercollegiate Athletics Missed Class Form are available in the Student-Athlete Academic Services office in 264 Hickey Gym.
+Blank copies of the UC Davis Athletics Missed Class Form are available in the Student-Athlete Academic Services office in 264 Hickey Gym.

 - Once the Missed Class Form has been signed, the student-athlete will give one copy of the form to the instructor, one copy to the coach, and will keep the final copy.
 (The Missed Class Form is in triplicate.)

 - Student-athletes will not miss class other than for competition or extreme extenuating circumstances (e.g., severe illness, death in the family, etc.).
 Illness of a severity that affects class attendance must be reported to the athletic trainers.

 - Student-athletes are required to attend all classes that end 2 hours or more before travel departure from campus for an away competition.

 SCHEDULING OF COMPETITIONS AND PRACTICE

 - Competitions will be scheduled to minimize missed classes (i.e., minimize competitions during the middle of the week).